Necessary cookies

 Cookies that are used to analyze how you as a visitor use our website, which in turn helps us to improve the website.

-The roundwood prices on delivery timber increased for both sawlog and pulpwood during the third quarter of 2022 in comparison to the second quarter of 2022.
-The sawlog price increased by almost 3 percent and pulpwood by 8 percent.
+The roundwood prices on delivery timber increased for both sawlog and pulpwood during the third quarter of 2024 in comparison with the second quarter of 2024.
+The price increased in all regions.

-This year's gross felling in Swedish forests is expected to be slightly lower than the record year 2021, according to a new forecast from the Swedish Forest Agency.
+This year's felling in Swedish forests is expected to be 2 million cubic meters lower in comparison to 2023, according to a new forecast from the Swedish Forest Agency.